daniilgriga/Patcher/README.md

 ![check password function 2](imagesRDM/checkfunc2try.png)

-From the disassembled code we can see that the second attempt will never match the correct password, because *cmpsb* will perform a large number of iterations due to the large value in CX.
+The second attempt will never match the correct password, because *cmpsb* will perform a large number of iterations due to the large value in CX.

 Also here we can see what was said earlier: the program either takes us back and gives us two more input attempts or performs a *jmp* to an obscure address.

 We understand that this is the memory area where strings are stored that invites the user to enter the password for the whole program:

 ![memory area](imagesRDM/memoryarea.png)